UCL Injury Overview “Tommy John Surgery”

-In high-level athletes, patients who have acute trauma associated with an ulnar colateral ligament tear, or for those who experience persistent elbow pain and elbow instability, a reconstruction surgery may be required.
-Ulnar colateral ligament tears and ruptures are treated using an arthroscopic surgical approach where the ligament is reconstructed using a soft tissue graft.
-This surgical technique, known as the “Tommy John” procedure, will use the patient’s own tissue from the forearm because evidence-based research has shown that this particular tendon provides similar anatomical characteristics as the native footprint.
+In those with chronic UCL tears or for those who experience persistent elbow pain and elbow instability, a reconstruction surgery may be required.
+Ulnar collateral ligament tears and ruptures that are more chronic are treated using a surgical approach where the ligament is reconstructed using a soft tissue graft.
+This surgical technique, known as the “Tommy John” procedure, will use the patient’s own tissue from the forearm to reconstruct the ligament.
+Research has shown that this particular tendon provides similar anatomical characteristics as the native ligament.
 Some patients may require an allograft (donor tissue) to achieve reconstruction.

 Following ulnar collateral ligament surgery, patients are required to wear a brace for approximately 6 weeks, after which moderate exercises and movements of the arm can occur.
 Physical therapy will be a progressive process that will initially focus on range of motion, and later, strengthening exercises.
 Most patients are able to return to their sporting activities in roughly 4-6 months following surgery.
 Throwing at a competitive level may take a full year for maximal recovery.